Battle of Bosworth Field: Background

-During the 15th century civil war raged across England as the Houses of York and Lancaster fought each other for the English throne.
+During the 15th century, civil war raged across England as the Houses of York and Lancaster fought each other for the English throne.
 In 1471 the Yorkists defeated their rivals in the battles of Barnet and Tewkesbury.
 The Lancastrian King Henry VI and his only son, Edward of Westminster, died in the aftermath of the Battle of Tewkesbury.
 Their deaths left the House of Lancaster with no direct claimants to the throne.
 The Yorkist king, Edward IV, was in complete control of England.
 He attainted those who refused to submit to his rule, such as Jasper Tudor and his nephew Henry, naming them traitors and confiscating their lands.
 The Tudors tried to flee to France but strong winds forced them to land in Brittany, which was a semi-independent duchy, where they were taken into the custody of Duke Francis II.
 Henry's mother, Lady Margaret Beaufort, was a great-granddaughter of John of Gaunt, uncle of King Richard II and father of King Henry IV.
 The Beauforts were originally bastards, but Richard II legitimised them through an Act of Parliament, a decision quickly modified by a royal decree of Henry IV ordering that their descendants were not eligible to inherit the throne.
 Henry Tudor, the only remaining Lancastrian noble with a trace of the royal bloodline, had a weak claim to the throne, and Edward regarded him as "a nobody".
 The Duke of Brittany, however, viewed Henry as a valuable tool to bargain for England's aid in conflicts with France, and kept the Tudors under his protection.

 Edward IV died 12 years after Tewkesbury in April 1483.
-His 12-year-old elder son succeeded him as King Edward V; the younger son, nine-year-old Richard of Shrewsbury, was next in line to the throne.
+His 12-year-old elder son succeeded him as King Edward V; the younger son, nine-year-old Richard of Shrewsbury, Duke of York, was next in line to the throne.
 Edward V was too young to rule and a Royal Council was established to rule the country until the king's coming of age.
 Some among the council were worried when it became apparent that the relatives of Edward V's mother, Elizabeth Woodville, were plotting to use their control of the young king to dominate the council.
 Having offended many in their quest for wealth and power, the Woodville family was not popular.
 To frustrate the Woodvilles' ambitions, Lord Hastings and other members of the council turned to the new king's uncle—Richard, Duke of Gloucester, brother of Edward IV.
 The courtiers urged Gloucester to assume the role of Protector quickly, as had been previously requested by his now dead brother.
 On 29 April Gloucester, accompanied by a contingent of guards and Henry Stafford, 2nd Duke of Buckingham, took Edward V into custody and arrested several prominent members of the Woodville family.
 After bringing the young king to London, Gloucester had the Queen's brother Anthony Woodville, 2nd Earl Rivers, and her son by her first marriage Richard Grey executed, without trial, on charges of treason.